takari/takari-target-platform/target platform work items.md

 ## Investigate enforcement of sha1 checksums

-The main goal here is to validate Maven and Aether APIs and provde this is possible.
+The main goal here is to validate Maven and Aether APIs and prove this is possible.
 The original idea of this feature was two-fold.
 In the short term it was meant to provide safeguards against artifacts with different contents but same coordinates, which results in hard to troubleshoot build failures.
 Longer